Dark Matter (comics)

-Dark Matter is a four-issue science fiction comic book series created by writers Joseph Mallozzi and Paul Mullie.
+Dark Matter is an American four-issue science fiction comic book series created by writers Joseph Mallozzi and Paul Mullie.
 The story follows six individuals who wake up in a spacecraft with no memory of their past.
 The concept was originally intended for a television series, but was published through Dark Horse Comics with art by Garry Brown.
 On October 15, 2014, Syfy announced they had picked up a 13-episode first season of a Dark Matter TV series, which premiered on June 12, 2015.
 The first episode of the TV series adapts the plot of the first two issues, and the second episode adapts the latter two issues.

 Publication history

 Mallozzi credits The Shield, The Dirty Dozen, and the Thunderbolts as his inspiration for the concept.
 The series was originally designed for television, but was later altered into a comic series for Dark Horse Comics.
 Syfy and Space, along with the original creators Mallozzi and Mullie, later adapted the comics to a television series that premiered on June 12, 2015 and ran for three seasons.

 The comic series was originally published as four individual issues from January to April in 2012, and collected as a graphic novel edition entitled Dark Matter: Rebirth released in October 2012.